Boarding School Juliet

 Boarding School Juliet (寄宿学校のジュリエット, Kishuku Gakkō no Jurietto), also known as Juliet of Boarding School, is a Japanese manga series written and illustrated by Yōsuke Kaneda.
 It was serialized in Kodansha's shōnen manga magazine Bessatsu Shōnen Magazine from July 2015 to June 2017, and later moved to Weekly Shōnen Magazine, where it ran from September 2017 to September 2019; its chapters were collected in 16 tankōbon volumes.
 The manga was licensed for English release in North America by Kodansha USA.

 A light novel adaptation, written by Tadahito Mochizuki and illustrated by Kaneda, was published by Kodansha in February 2017.
 A 12-episode anime television series adaptation by Liden Films aired TBS and MBS's Animeism programming block from October to December 2018.

 Plot

-Boarding School Juliet takes place at Dahlia Academy Boarding School, where students come from two rivalling countries known as the "Nation of Touwa" and "Principality of West".
-This academy segregates its student body into two dormitories which reflects their nationality: the "Black Dogs" housing those from Touwa, and the "White Cats" housing those from the West.
-The story follows Romio Inuzuka, the first year leader of the "Black Dog Dormitory".
-Romio has had an unrequited love for Juliet Persia, the first year leader of the "White Cat Dormitory", since childhood.
-Initially hesitant, Romio decides to confess his love and resolves to change the world if it meant staying by Juliet's side.
+Boarding School Juliet takes place at Dahlia Academy Boarding School, where students come from two fictional countries known as the "Nation of Tōwa" and "Principality of West".
+This academy segregates its student body into two dormitories, which reflect their nationality: the "Black Dogs" housing those from Touwa, and the "White Cats" housing those from the West.
+The story follows Romio Inuzuka, the first-year leader of the "Black Dog Dormitory".
+Romio has had an unrequited love for Juliet Persia, the first-year leader of the "White Cat Dormitory", since childhood.
+Initially hesitant, Romio decides to confess his love and resolves to change the world if it means staying by Juliet's side.
 Juliet, impressed by Romio's determination, accepts his love.
 However, now both Romio and Juliet must work hard to keep their relationship a secret from other dorm mates while trying to avoid trouble.